RTFRekola/multinational-retail-data-centralisation/README.md

 Besides the installation of PostgreSQL and Pgadmin, an SQL database is created to store the extracted data.
 Tools are created to extract and clean various kinds of data.

-- prerequisites discussed VSCode, Python programming, Pandas dataframes, AWS, APIs and SQL
+- prerequisites discussed VSCode, Python programming, Pandas DataFrames, AWS, APIs and SQL

 <b>Task 1</b>